 #13.
 Spot Whales Around Ireland

-All Island Whale Watch Day is on Sunday, August 26th.
+All Island Whale Watch Day takes place in August.
 Members of the public are invited to join the Irish Whale and Dolphin Group (IWDG) on one of 20 land-based whale watches being held at headlands around the Irish coast between 2:00-5:00 pm.

 #14.
 Find Mrs Kevin’s Cat at Fota House

 Fota House and Gardens in Cork offers visitors a look at how life was lived in the past, whether as a servant or as a member of the gentry.
 When you tour the house you get to see behind the scenes to the bedrooms and a Victorian nursery.
 Then visit the service wing, where you can see the working conditions of all the servants.

 “Where is Mrs Kevin’s Cat?!” is a families tour through the House with a dedicated guide, solving the mystery of where the house keeper’s cat has got to.
 It’s a great way for children to enjoy learning about the House and the people who lived here.